-Commercial Broadcasting in Europe
+Commercial Broadcasting and Video on Demand Services in Europe

 ACT member companies finance, produce, promote and distribute content and services benefiting millions of Europeans across all platforms.
 We entertain and inform Europe’s households every day via thousands of channels, VoD and OTT services available across Europe.
-ACT believes that a healthy and sustainable commercial broadcasting sector plays a crucial role for Europe’s economy, society and culture.
+ACT believes that a healthy and sustainable commercial broadcasting and VOD sector plays a crucial role for Europe’s economy, society and culture.

-Our role is to protect and to promote the interests of the European private broadcasters.
 We engage with the EU institutions to achieve a balanced and appropriate regulatory framework which will encourage further investment and growth in our sector.
 This will allow the commercial audiovisual industry to continue to do what we do best – getting great content to viewers.

 What we do